You are currently viewing Holiday Metabolism: Stop Overeating & Prevent Lingering Weight Gain

 • Have an accountability support person or use the buddy system when feeling pressured to indulge.

-• Exercise beforehand as it makes it harder to forget the effort it takes to burn off calories.
+• Exercise beforehand, as it makes it harder to forget the effort it takes to burn off calories.

-• Plan a walk or activity after dinner being conscious that if you overeat it will not be enjoyable.
+• Plan a walk or activity after dinner, being conscious that if you overeat, it will not be enjoyable.

 • Make sleep NON-negotiable during holidays!
-It throws your hormones off including cortisol (anti-inflammatory) and ghrelin (drives hunger).
+It throws your hormones off, including cortisol (anti-inflammatory) and ghrelin (drives hunger).

 These tips can stop the overeating on the holidays and help you to enjoy people or activities instead of feeling bloated or regretful.

-No one wants to upset our host whether it is a friend or family so here are a few lines to keep top of mind.
+No one wants to upset our host, whether it is a friend or family, so here are a few lines to keep top of mind.

-1. “I’m so excited about the amazing dinner, I’ll just have to save room to try it for dessert but thank you.”
+1. “I’m so excited about the amazing dinner, I’ll just have to save room to try it for dessert, but thank you.”

 2. “Your _____ is so delicious I have to pass until later to ensure I have space to enjoy it.”

-3. “Everything smells amazing so I’ll have to pace myself and circle back after dinner.”
+3. “Everything smells amazing, so I’ll have to pace myself and circle back after dinner.”

-Most of the time no one will notice if you don’t partake in every treat but if so explain that you are pleasantly full but would appreciate a piece to go if some dessert is left.
+Most of the time, no one will notice if you don’t partake in every treat, but if so, explain that you are pleasantly full but would appreciate a piece to go if some dessert is left.

-I hope these tips for overeating on holidays are helpful and you have a wonderful holiday season with those you love.
+I hope these tips for overeating on holidays are helpful, and you have a wonderful holiday season with those you love.

-Figure out your protein needs or help with losing weight from home.
+To figure out your protein needs or help with losing weight from home.

 Copyright Scientific Nutrition, LLC 2020